GintasBu/run_analysis/codebook.md

 Code book describing variables

 =================
 Column 1 contains number of the subject (person) deployed in the study.
+Dimenionless.
-Dimenionless Column 2 contains activity written as a character.
+Column 2 contains activity written as a character.
 Self explanatory.
 Columns 3 to 81 contain mean values of variables as described below.
 Dimensions were: for variables with names starting letter f (columns 43 to 81) are frequencies.
 As those were initially derived from FFT.